eric-void/arcade-js-setconfig/README.md

 20250108 UPDATE: after a month without any problems, one night unexpectedly the PHYS addresses of my joysticks changed :( I updated the script to let you specify a list of Phys addresses for each player.

+20250901: updated Batocera to V41, everything is working!
+(No more problems since last updadte).

 ## Usage